-Is Acorns Worth the Cost If I Just Use the Round-Up Service?
+Acorns Fees: Is Acorns Worth the Cost If I Just Use the Round-Up Service?

-Not unless you are a college student and can use it for free.
+Acorns fees for just using the round-up service are not worth it unless you are a college student and can use it for free.
 For small accounts, the $1 monthly fee is very high and offsets any reasonable potential gain from the investments.

 Let’s assume you had 50 Round-Up transactions a month, at an average round up value of $0.40.
-The Acorns app would invest $20 for you each month but would take 5% of those savings in fees.
+The Acorns app would invest $20 for you each month but would take 5% of those savings in Acorns fees.

 As your account value increased, that percentage would decline.
-But you would need to have $5,000 invested before the fees were as low as Betterment at 0.25%.
+But you would need to have $5,000 invested before Acorns’ fees were as low as Betterment at 0.25%.
 And Betterment offers those fees with no minimum investment threshold and with access to a retirement account.
 You would need $10,000 invested in an Acorns IRA to match Betterment’s fees.

 What a $1/mo Fee Means for a Taxable Account:

 |Account Balance||Annual Fee|